 Port Douglas Dive Sites

-Being right on the southern end of the world-famous 'Ribbon Reefs', means that when you dive from Port Douglas you are knocking on the door of some of the best diving to be found on the Great Barrier Reef.
+Being right on the southern end of the world-famous 'Ribbon Reefs', means that when you dive from Port Douglas you are knocking on the door of some of the very best sites to be found on the Great Barrier Reef.

-With our dive sites being located on the Outer Great Barrier Reef, means that they are regularly swept by currents and water movement from the Coral Sea, bringing with it cooler, deeper and clearer oxygen-rich water; loaded with nutrients.
+These Outer Reef locations are regularly swept by currents and upwelling from the Coral Sea, bringing with them cooler, deeper and clearer oxygen-rich water; loaded with nutrients.
 This forms the foundation for the incredible biodiversity found out on the reef, generating ideal conditions for the wide variety of marine organisms that make their home on the coral reef.

-With us having the use of a number of dive vessels - whether it's on one of our day trips or PADI courses. or if taking a private charter, you will enjoy the amazing opportunities to dive in a wide variety of spectacular locations.
+With us having the use of a number of dive vessels - whether it's on one of our day trips; scuba diving courses, or Dive Expeditions , you will enjoy the amazing opportunities to dive in a wide variety of spectacular locations.

 This is the northern-most area we travel to on our day trips, and is widely considered to be among the best diving that can be reached without joining a liveaboard trip.

 Always a crowd-pleaser from it's shallow coral garden for beginners or a stunning drift along the outer reef wall

 One of the most incredible sites on the GBR, absolutely loaded with healthy coral.
 Divers of all levels get a kick out of the awesome swim-thrus, weaving their way through the shallows